seunAwonugba/User-Account-Management/server/README.md

 Script used to start the development server in watch mode

+## Server up

+When you see

+Executing (default): SELECT 1+1 AS result

+⚡️[database]: Database connection has been established successfully.

+⚡️[server]: Server is listening on http://localhost:8000

+It means server is up and running

 **Here's an explanation of why we used each of the tools and libraries listed under "Built With":**

 ## Express.js